sarahciston/codingcare/posts/unknowing.md

 >"how we evade ownership/equilibrium is precisely in that refusal to prevent loss we call sharing, rubbing, empathy, hapticality: the undercommon love of flesh, our essential omnicentric or anacentric eccentricity.
 Everything, in the wake of such disordering, is loss prevention." [@harneyAllIncomplete2021]

-What can be generated with/in this residual?
-In a "refusal to prevent loss"?
+What can be generated with/in this residual, this what-is-left which is a "refusal to prevent loss"?

 In logistics, 'loss' refers to what is stolen and 'prevention' how to get it back.
 Loss is 'supply chain theft' and is calculated as a cost.
 To calculate loss is to tuck it away.
 How much loss is a rounding error?

 <!-- stein here? -->
 >"Why is there more craving than there is in a mountain.
 This does not seem strange to an echo and more surely is in there not being a habit.
 Why is there so much useless suffering.
 Why is there." [@steinTenderButtons2014]

-Instead of [my father's black boxed] "don't own anything, don't love anything," might I evade ownership in the way Moten and Harney mean?
-To share, feel, touch as an erosive force.
-Let water reach every crack.
-[Be the craving and the mountain.]
+Instead of this black boxed "don't own anything, don't love anything," I want to evade ownership in the way Moten and Harney mean.
+I want to share, feel, touch as an erosive force until I am lost.
+Let water reach every part and recede.
+Be the craving and the mountain.
 Call it excess instead of error.

 There are other kinds of boxes, besides monotone cube abstractions.
 There are handcrafted cedar chests with dovetailed corners, with knitted sweaters and passed-down quilts inside.
-These boxes smell of family.<!-- [, and their specific family smells].
+These boxes smell of family, both sour and sweet.<!-- [, and their specific family smells].
 There are gestures of care and contact.
-There are ways to keep warm.--> Their carved joints splay out like tiny fans, so that they won't require glue or nails.
+There are ways to keep warm.--> Their handcarved joints splay out like tiny fans, no need for glue or nails.
 These boxes rely on the tension pulling them apart to hold them together.

 Dovetailedness is a strategy.

 <!-- Reject the codes for loss prevention.
 Call it excess instead of error.  -->